 Dr. Meares is an assistant professor in political science and public administration at Augusta University.
-He also directs the interdisciplinary nonprofit minor and nonprofit graduate certificate.
-His research interest include housing, economic development, sustainability, urban politics and policy, and the role of nonprofits in neighborhood revitalization.
+His research interests include housing, economic development, sustainability, urban politics and policy, and the role of nonprofits in neighborhood revitalization.
 He earned his PhD in Urban and Public Affairs from the University of Louisville, his MPA from Western Kentucky University and his BA in Political Science from LaGrange College.
 He has published a number of articles in top urban journals and coauthored a series of reports for the Housing Authority of Covington, a number of evaluation reports for nonprofit agencies and various impact studies for various private developers.

 A retired Air Force lieutenant colonel, Dr. Ribando pulls from her practical experience in program evaluation and leadership to help students grasp how to address the difficult challenges facing today’s public and nonprofit managers and leaders.
 She is married with two children, five stepchildren, five grandchildren and one granddog.
 And she is a serious college football fan.
 Roll Tide!

 Miss Medeiros is the Administrative Assistant for the Department of Social Sciences at Augusta University, helping coordinate the MPA program.
 She received her Bachelor's Degree in Art History from Georgia State University in 2013 and is an Alumna of our Master of Public Administration program .
 While at Georgia State University, she worked with their Middle East Institute and has an interest in Middle Eastern and North African languages, history, culture, and of course art!